SAP-samples/teched2025-AD166/exercises/ex8/README.md

 3. Switch to the browser tab where the application preview is opened.
 Click any sensor.
 Now the sensor status page contains a card with the customer name.
 <br><br>![](images/08_01_001.png)<br><br>

-## Exercise 8.3 - Add a NumericHeader to the Card
+### Exercise 8.3 - Add a NumericHeader to the Card

+📋 **Action Required**: Implement a NumericHeader for temperature display.

 To improve the visualization further, you will replace the `sap.f.card.Header` by the `sap.f.cards.NumericHeader` in your newly created card.